Self-flagellation

 Self-flagellation is the disciplinary and devotional practice of flogging oneself with whips or other instruments that inflict pain.
 In Christianity, self-flagellation is practiced in the context of the doctrine of the mortification of the flesh and is seen as a spiritual discipline.
-It is often used as a form of penance and is intended to allow the flagellant to share in the sufferings of Jesus, bringing his or her focus to God.
+It is often used as a form of penance and is intended to allow the flagellant to share in the sufferings of Jesus, bringing their focus to God.

-The main religions that practice self-flagellation include Christianity and Judaism.
+The main religions that practice self-flagellation include some branches of Christianity and Islam.
 The ritual has also been practiced among members of several Egyptian and Greco-Roman cults.